 One of the helpful things about WordPress is that you can always find plugins that enable you to do more with your website.
 When it comes to WooCommerce plugins, there are hundreds of options you can use to extend its capabilities and give your store a boost.

 Popups by OptinMonster isn’t exactly a WooCommerce-specific plugin.
 However, you can use it to great effect with WooCommerce.
 This plugin generates opt-in forms to grow your email list, uses exit-intent popups to get potential shoppers to stick around, and more.
-Plans start at $9 per month.
+Plans start at $9 per month (billed annually).